 In 1996, ”Green Marine" (Global Green Marine, Inc.) established the SharkSchool in Miami, Florida.
-SharkSchool’s main purpose is to bring humans closer to sharks, focusing on how to interact with these animals while emphasizing their crucial position and importance in the marine realm.
+SharkSchool’s primary purpose is to bring humans closer to sharks, focusing on how to interact with these animals while emphasizing their crucial position and importance in the marine realm.
 SharkSchool is run by Dr. Erich K. Ritter Ph.D., an experimental shark behaviorist and avid conservationist.
-His teachings are largely based on his research in shark-human interaction where he examines factors that affect this very relationship.
-He further analyzes incidents with sharks–erroneously labeled as ‘shark attacks’–and also recreates these scenarios to better understand the all too often misinterpreted incidents.
+His teachings are based mainly on his research in shark-human interaction where he examines factors that affect this very relationship.
+He further analyzes incidents with sharks–erroneously labeled as ‘shark attacks’–and also recreates these scenarios to understand the all too often misinterpreted incidents better.

 About Dr. Erich Ritter

 Dr. Erich Ritter has a Ph.D. from the University of Zurich in behavioral ecology and is the foremost expert in shark-human interaction.
 He did his post-doc at the University of Miami's Rosenstiel School.
 Erich taught and teaches field courses for professionals, students, naturalists, and divers in the Azores, the Bahamas, Costa Rica, Egypt, Ecuador, Fiji, Jamaica, Maldives, Mexico, Palau, Philippines, Puerto Rico, South Africa, USA, and Yap.
 He conducts his field research primarily in the Northern Abacos, the Bahamas at the "Shark Education & Research Center" (SERC).